mclearc/webpage/pages/Research.md

 If you're interested in a draft of any of the following please [email me](mailto:mclear@unl.edu).

-- "Intuition and Presence," Draft.
+- "Intuition and Presence"
-- "Definition and Essence in the *Metaphysical Foundations of Natural Science*," Draft.
+- "Definition and Essence in the *Metaphysical Foundations of Natural Science*"
-- "The Role of the Understanding in Kant's Philosophy of Nature," Draft.
+- "The Role of the Understanding in Kant's Philosophy of Nature"
-- "Strands of Subjectivity: Kant on Presentation and Projection," Draft.
+- "Strands of Subjectivity: Kant on Presentation and Projection"